rutgerrademaker/ansible-raspberry-pi/README.md

 - Next to root, you have an addtional user/group (and password) we can configure a `system_user` and `system_group` which can become `root`.
 - You have SSH access to your Pi
+- (local) DNS entries are created for the traefik domains

 I used [Raspbery PI imager](https://ubuntu.com/download/raspberry-pi) but other methods should also work.